UMass-Foundation-Model/3D-VLA/README.md

 ## News 📢

+- [2024/10] All the diffusion models are released on Hugging Face!
+You could find the models [here](https://huggingface.co/anyezhy).
+We also provide a [Model Card](docs/model_card.md) for the detailed information.
+Running the inference code will automatically download the latest models.
 - [2024/07] 3D-VLA Pretraining code and goal image generation LDM checkpoint are released.
 - [2024/06] Training and inference code for goal generation diffusion models are released.
 - [2024/05] 3D-VLA is accepted to ICML 2024!